learn-co-curriculum/phase-1-html-iframes/README.md

 ## Describe How `iframe` Elements Work

-We can link to other HTML by using an `iframe` tag.
+We can display HTML from other pages by using an `iframe` tag.
 The `iframe` creates a window inside the page where this "shared" information appears.

 An `iframe`'s `src` attribute points to the location of the shared material.
-Examples are a custom search bar or Youtube video.
+Examples are a custom search bar or YouTube video.

 Here's an example: